 - However, don’t grease the bread pan near the top of the pan.
 There will be nothing for batter to cling to as it rises.
 This could cause the bread top to collapse as it rises.

 - Do NOT use an electric mixer to mix your ingredients (when combining the wet and dry ingredients).
-Stick to an old fashioned wooden spoon.
-An electric mixer can overmix the ingredients and the banana bread will turn out rubbery & gummy.
+I prefer to use an old fashioned wooden spoon.
+An electric mixer can easily overmix the ingredients if used too long.
+Unfortunately, overmixing batter can result in a rubbery & gummy banana bread.

 - Make sure that your oven has been completely preheated.
 If the oven has not been properly preheated, this quick bread could come out undercooked.
 Use a portable oven thermometer to check the interior oven temperature.